erick805/rickylau-dev/content/blog/debug/index.md

 ![](2019-09-07-21-20-21.png)
 Picture B.

-Sometimes your test spec messages and developer settings are useful in finding the error and you still need to find your what & where to console.log() anyways.
-For example in this mocha test spec for JSX.
+Sometimes your test spec messages and developer settings are useful in finding the error and you still need to detective your way to where & what to `console.log()`.

+_For example in this mocha test spec for JSX._

-From picture A. I notice my adoptionForm component is broken and specifically my option html JSX key property, is not rendering the key property with the pet’s name.
+From picture A. I notice my adoptionForm component is broken and specifically my option JSX key property is not rendering the key property with the pet’s name.

 ![](2019-09-07-21-21-43.png)

-I go to my adoptionForm component, and go to line 18 where my option tag is being rendered by React.
+I go to my adoptionForm component, and go to line _18_ where my option tag is being rendered by React.

-What - what variables are we using in our one console.log, how many, any primitives to attach.
+**What** - what variables are we using in our `console.log()`

-Based on early suggestion the render key prop is not rendering the right value, so why don’t we console.log(pet).
+Based on early suggestion the render key prop is not rendering the right value, so why don’t we `console.log(pet)`.

 ```js
 16 <button type="button onClick={adoptPet}> Adopt Me! </button>